kivy/kivy/doc/sources/gsoc.rst

   - **Desired Skills**: Familiarity with programming on the specific embedded hardware.

-Mobile
+Enhancements to Mobile Platforms
 ~~~~~~

-* Plyer:
+**Plyer:**

+  Description:
     Platform Abstraction layer, is a platform-independant api to use features
     commonly found on various platforms, notably mobile ones, in python.

-  Description:
     The idea is to provide a stable API to the user for accessing features
     of their desktop or mobile device.